A generalization of formal multiple zeta values related to multiple Eisenstein series and multiple q-zeta values: Introduction

 There exist stuffle and shuffle regularized multiple zeta values for all positive multi indices $(k_1,\ldots,k_d)\in \mathbb{N}^d$, and an extension of the brackets, called \emph{bi-brackets} (see \cite{ba}).
-Those two extended families of objects allow to define stuffle and shuffle regularized multiple Eisenstein series $\mathbb{G}_{k_1,\ldots,k_d}(z)$ for all $k_1,\ldots,k_d\geq 1$ (see \cite{ba3}, \cite{bt}).
-The shuffle regularized version is related to Goncharov's coproduct for multiple zeta values.
-Computer experiments by Bachmann and Tasaka (see \cite{bt}) suggest that the relations between multiple Eisenstein series are equal to the relations between brackets modulo lower weight. \\ In \cite{bb} a spanning set of $\nonformal$ is constructed, which conjecturally satisfies exactly the relations of the bi-brackets modulo lower weight, those are called \emph{combinatorial bi-multiple Eisenstein series}
+These two extended families of objects allow to define stuffle and shuffle regularized multiple Eisenstein series $\mathbb{G}_{k_1,\ldots,k_d}(z)$ for all $k_1,\ldots,k_d\geq 1$ (see \cite{ba3}, \cite{bt}).
+Computer experiments by Bachmann and Tasaka in \cite{bt} suggest that the relations between (regularized) multiple Eisenstein series are equal to the relations between brackets modulo lower weight. \\ To describe the relations among the brackets one needs the bi-brackets.
+It is conjectured by Bachmann that brackets and bi-brackets actually span the same space, namely $\nonformal$.
+In \cite{bb} a spanning set of $\nonformal$ is constructed which conjecturally satisfies exactly the relations of the bi-brackets modulo lower weight.
+Those are called \emph{combinatorial bi-multiple Eisenstein series}

-These elements are built from the bi-brackets and a rational solution to the extended double shuffle equations.
-In \cite{bk}, it is shown that the bi-brackets also form a spanning set for $\nonformal$, and it is conjectured by Bachmann that the brackets are enough to span $\nonformal$.
-The algebra $\formal$ introduced in the following, is a formalization of the expected relations between the combinatorial bi-multiple Eisenstein series, and hence also should describe the relations between multiple Eisenstein series. \\ Consider the alphabet $\B=\{b_0,b_1,b_2,\ldots\}$ and let $\bst$ be the quasi-shuffle product on the non-commutative free algebra $\QB$ recursively given by $\1\bst w=w\bst\1=w$ and